The state of golf simulators in 2026

 Under $600: Garmin Approach R10

-Accuracy is not perfect, especially for shot shape and spin.
-But for practice sessions and casual sim play it does the job, and the software support (GS Pro, E6 Connect) is genuinely good for the price.
+Accuracy isn't perfect, especially on shot shape and spin.
+But for practice sessions and casual sim play it does the job, and the software support (GS Pro, E6 Connect) is genuinely good for the money.
+If you're not sure sim golf is even for you, start here.

 Around $1,500: Bushnell LPi